-2. Shift Your Perspective to Avoid Feeling Rejected

-So you know sales rejection is just a BS story you tell yourself—but how can you use it to your advantage?
+So you know rejection in sales is just a BS story you tell yourself—but how can you use it to your advantage?

 Change your perspective.

 They’re dependent on the outcome—they want to get the positive result and avoid the negative one.
 But when you’re outcome-dependent, you lose power in the interaction.

 What if, instead of viewing a sales outcome through a black and white lens—either a sale or a ‘no’—you look at it as the possibility of getting closer to a “yes”, regardless of the result?

 Let’s break this down.

-In the newer copy: